Guido Adler

-Guido Adler (1 November 1855, Ivančice (Eibenschütz), Moravia – 15 February 1941, Vienna) was a Bohemian-Austrian musicologist and writer.
+Guido Adler (1 November 1855 – 15 February 1941) was a Moravian-Austrian musicologist and writer.

-Biography

-Early life and education
+Early life

-Adler was born at Eibenschütz in Moravia in 1855.
+Adler was born at Eibenschütz in Moravia in 1855 of Jewish parentage.
 He moved with his family to Vienna nine years later.
 His father Joachim, a physician, died of typhoid fever in 1857.
 Joachim contracted the illness from a patient, and therefore told his wife Franciska to "never allow any of the children to become a doctor".

 Adler studied at the University of Vienna and — at the same time (1868-1874) — the Vienna Conservatory of Music (where he studied piano (main subject) and music theory and composition under Anton Bruckner and Otto Dessoff).
 He even briefly served at the Vienna Handelsgericht before deciding to pursue his interest in music history.
 He received an arts diploma from the conservatory in 1874.
 In 1878, he graduated from University of Vienna as doctor of jurisprudence, and in 1880 as doctor of philosophy.
 His dissertation, Die Grundklassen der Christlich-Abendländischen Musik bis 1600 (The Chief Divisions of Western Church Music up to 1600), was reprinted in Allgemeine Musikzeitung.
 Two years later, he completed his accreditation as a university lecturer, also known as Habilitation, with a dissertation on the history of harmony.